allaccountstaken/automl_v_hyperdrive/README.md

 *TODO:* Write a short introduction to your project.

 The primary objective is to develop an early warning system, i.e. binary classification failed (1) vs. healthy (0), for regulated banks using their quarterly filings with the FDIC.
-There was a significant increase in the number of failing banks during from 2009 and 2012.
-Historical data from the first 8 quarters ending 2010Q3 (`./data`) is used to train the model and out-of-sample testing is performed on quarterly data ending 2012Q4 (`./oos`).
-Overall, 137 failed banks and 6,877 surviving banks were used for then modeling.
+There was a significant increase in the number of failing banks during from 2009 and 2014.
+Overall, 137 failed banks and 6,877 surviving banks were used for then modeling.Historical data from the first 8 quarters ending 2010Q3 (`./data`) is used to train the model and out-of-sample testing is performed on quarterly data starting from 2012Q4 (`./oos`).
 For more information on methodology please view `CAMELS.md` file included in the repository.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.